nightm4r3/Linux-Kernel_SLOB/README.md

 Best-fit memory allocation algorithms was more effecient in using memory 4k, as oppose to first-fit which leaves more memory space empty in the 4k pages.
 However, best-fit algorithm was significantly slower.
 This explains why best-fit memory allocation algorithm is advised when memory is a scarce resource.

 # INSTRUCTIONS
-## Prepare a virtual kernel environment:
+## Create a virtual kernel environment:
 1.For this experiment, I used qemu based [yocto](https://www.yoctoproject.org/) environment:<br/>
 ```git clone "git://git.yoctoproject.org/linux-yocto-3.14"```
 ```cd linux-yocto-3.14```